bioconda/bioconda-recipes/README.md

     conda install -c bioconda your_package

+### Building packages for Mac OSX

+If you want your package to be built for Mac OSX as well, you have to add it to the ``osx-whitelist.txt`` file in the root of this repository.

 ### Handling recipes with new dependencies

 If your new recipe has dependencies that shall also be included in the